Bone (comics): Background

-Author of the Bone comics, Jeff Smith, created the first sketch when he was about five years old, when he drew what looked like an old C-shaped telephone handset receiver.
-This original drawing, a frowning character with its mouth wide open, resembled characteristics of Phoney Bone, the grouchy cousin to Fone Bone.
-In 1970, when Smith was ten, he began making these drawings into comics.
+Smith originated Bone as a sketch he drew as a child, resembling a telephone handset receiver.
+This original drawing, a frowning character with its mouth wide open, resembled characteristics of who would become the Bone cousins.
+When Smith was ten, he began creating comics featuring the characters.

 The comics had many major influences throughout their creation.
-For example, Smith tried to pattern Bone structurally around Mark Twain's Huckleberry Finn.
-He enjoyed how it was a story which "start(s) off very simple, almost like children's stories ... but as it goes on, it gets a little darker, and the themes become a little more sophisticated and more complex".
-Smith was also taken by Carl Barks' character Scrooge McDuck.
+Smith mostly modeled Bone structurally around Mark Twain's Huckleberry Finn.
+He enjoyed how it "start(s) off very simple, almost like children's stories ... but as it goes on, it gets a little darker, and the themes become a little more sophisticated and more complex".
+Smith was also inspired by Carl Barks' character Scrooge McDuck.
 Smith said that he "always wanted Uncle Scrooge to go on a longer adventure.
 I thought, 'Man, if you could just get a comic book of that quality, the length of say, War and Peace, or The Odyssey or something, that would be something I would love to read, and even as a kid I looked everywhere for that book, that Uncle Scrooge story that was 1,100 pages long".

 Other influences in this regard include the original Star Wars trilogy, J.R.R.
 Tolkien's The Lord of the Rings and the classic fairy tales and mythologies that inspired those works.
-Moby Dick, Smith's favorite book, is cited for its multi-layered narrative and symbolism, numerous references to it are placed throughout Bone.
-Bone was also informed by other comics including Peanuts and Walt Kelly's comic strip Pogo.
+Moby Dick, Smith's favorite book, is cited for its multi-layered narrative and symbolism, and numerous references to it are placed throughout Bone.
+Bone was also influenced by other comics, including Charles Schulz's Peanuts and Walt Kelly's Pogo.

-While Smith attended the Ohio State University, he created a comic strip called "Thorn" for the student newspaper, The Lantern, which included some of the characters who later featured in Bone.
+While Smith attended the Ohio State University, he created a comic strip titled Thorn for the student newspaper, The Lantern, which included some of the characters who later featured in Bone.